sflavelle/writing/scratchpad/floweyfindstheauthor.md

 Yep, there he was.

 You stared up at the grinning flower that had sprouted up next to you.
+"It took us a long time to find you, after all!
+The least you could do is hear us out!"

+You groaned, closing your eyes again.
+"And... who is 'us'...?"